Sport Coaching & Development

 The Sports Coaching and Development course was developed in consultation with national sport organisations, national governing bodies, national and local sport industry personnel and expert coaches.
 This consultation process has resulted in a course that gives students many employment opportunities upon graduation.
 In years 3 and 4 students will have the opportunity to tailor their learning to their interests and career options, and complete a dissertation in their own area of interest.

-This degree will be taught through a combination of learning methods including tutor-led lectures, tutorials and seminars, practical workshops and exercises in a simulated work environment, small group teaching and group project work.
+This degree will be taught through a combination of learning methods including tutorials and seminars, workshops, practical sessions and exercises in a simulated work environment, small group teaching and group project work.
 Independent, online and peer-to-peer learning is an important element of this course.

 This programme will prepare you for a successful career in sport coaching and development.
 You could potentially pursue a career in the following areas: